How to Send Money to the US from Canada?

 - Use rate alerts for non-urgent transfers: If your transfer is not time-sensitive, setting a target CAD to USD rate and being notified when the market reaches it can result in a more favourable conversion.

-How to wire money to the USA from Canada: step by step
+How to wire money to the USA from Canada: Step by step

 Step 1: Gather the recipient's banking details

-- Recipient's full legal name: As it appears on their US bank account.
+- Recipient's full legal name as it appears on their US bank account

 Step 2: Choose your provider and log in

-If you are using your bank, log in to your online banking and navigate to the international transfers or wire transfer section.
 If you are using a specialist provider, log in to your account or create one if you have not already done so.
 Account creation typically requires identity verification to be completed once at setup.

 Step 3: Enter the transfer details

-Enter the amount you want to send in CAD (or specify the USD amount you want to arrive) and fill in the recipient's banking details.
 At this stage, your provider will show you the exchange rate being applied and the total amount the recipient will receive in USD.
 Review this carefully before proceeding.

 Step 4: Review the rate and total cost